simransummermalik/qml-torch/QMLTORCH.md

 **Q: What technical skills are needed for this project?**
 A:This project mainly needs people who are comfortable writing a little Python and willing to learn.
 If you’ve used libraries like PyTorch or scikit-learn before, that’s a bonus, but not required we’ll walk through the basics together in Phase 0.
 People who like working with data (cleaning, plotting, visualizing results) or writing clear documentation will also be very valuable.
 For those curious about quantum, you don’t need to know physics we’ll cover what qubits and circuits are, and the code libraries (PennyLane, Qiskit) handle the math for us.
 Advanced members can focus on Docker, CI/CD, or model tuning, but beginners can absolutely contribute by running examples, building notebooks, or helping with case studies.
 The project is structured so no one has to do everything, and everyone can learn while contributing.

+**Q: Isn’t this just a toy project since quantum computers aren’t practical yet?**
+A:Think of QML Torch as future-proof skill building.
+Even if today’s hardware is small-scale, hybrid quantum ML is an active research area with real publications.
+By structuring this as a Python package, with examples and case studies across cyber, NLP, and recommenders, students build skills in ML, reproducible research, and quantum integration.
+Whether quantum scales tomorrow or ten years from now, this toolkit helps people get familiar with the methods, which is valuable training in itself.

 ---

 ## Team Structure (8–10 Members)